MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/graph-match-operator.md

 ---
 title: graph-match operator (Preview)
-description: Learn how to use the graph-match operator to search for all occurences of a graph pattern in a graph. ms.author: rocohen ms.service: data-explorer ms.reviewer: alexans ms.topic: reference ms.date: 07/19/2023
+description: Learn how to use the graph-match operator to search for all occurrences of a graph pattern in a graph. ms.author: rocohen ms.service: data-explorer ms.reviewer: alexans ms.topic: reference ms.date: 07/25/2023
 ---
 # graph-match operator (Preview)

-The `graph-match` operator searches for all occurences of a graph pattern in an input graph source.
+The `graph-match` operator searches for all occurrences of a graph pattern in an input graph source.

 > [!WARNING]
 > The `graph-match` operator is currently offered in preview mode.